We’re committed to promoting gender equality in the workplace and helping our women thrive at work.

 We do this by offering a range of tools, resources, services and programs to assist in managing physical health and mental wellbeing.
 This includes a strong focus on early intervention and providing specialist health management, rehabilitation and return to work advice for employees who experience a physical or psychological illness and injury.

-In 2019, our Employee Assistance Program has been expanded to include a more holistic health offering with coaching services around mental wellness, nutrition, sleep and general wellbeing added to the suite of programs available.
+Our Employee Assistance Program includes a holistic health offering with coaching services around mental wellness, nutrition, sleep and general wellbeing as well as face-to-face, phone and online counselling.

 We offer an influenza vaccination program and a digital health and wellbeing portal, which includes free behavioural change programs and evidence based health programs.
 The business also implements targeted wellbeing initiatives and preventative programs throughout the year.